Experienced Virginia DUI Lawyer

 These factors include:

-- Elevated Blood Alcohol Content (BAC): A .08 BAC is what is required to charge a person with DWI.
+- Elevated Blood Alcohol Content (BAC): A .08 BAC is required to charge a person with DWI.
 If you are convicted of a DWI and your BAC was between .15 and .20, you will be sentenced to a mandatory minimum of 5 days in jail.
 The mandatory minimum increases to 10 days if your DWI results in a BAC over .20.

 - Minor in the Vehicle: If you had a minor under the age of 18 in your vehicle at the time of your arrest and you are convicted of an impaired driving offense, you will be sentenced to a mandatory minimum of 5 days in jail, as well as be fined up to $1,000.